M-Jaxk/M-Jaxk/README.md

 - 🔭 I’m working as a **Senior Full-Stack Developer** at **IT VISIONHUB Co.
 Ltd**
 - 📚 I'm currently learning **advanced system design** and exploring **cloud-native development** to build more scalable applications.
 - ⚡ In my free time, I enjoy contributing to open-source projects, refining my coding skills, and keeping up with the latest trends in web development.
+- 🚀 I don't just build websites — I craft digital experiences that **are fast, functional, and user-focused**.

 ---